-I usually go to Digbeth for two reasons nowadays: check out new graffiti and visiting The Clean Kilo.
+I usually go to Digbeth for two reasons nowadays: to check out new graffiti and visit The Clean Kilo.
 Two good reasons, I agree.

 Not to mention that popping to Digbeth Dining Club once a month should be compulsory for any resident of Brum.

 Being on the other side of the city doesn’t help either.
 But with no more lame excuses, I had to Digbeth with a friend to try new restaurants and cafes last week.

 I wanted to visit Kanteen since its opening back in 2017.
 And it’s good to see it’s still growing strong as one more favourite laid-back spot to eat in the Custard Factory.

 So, here we were – ready for a casual brunch there.

 I usually don’t do brunches, but don’t get me wrong.
 I do love nice healthy and creative food.
 I just forget brunches are a thing, and to go for lunch or dinner instead.
 I know.
 Boring.

 First impressions of Kanteen? friendly and smiley staff, delicious display of cakes (with thousands of vegan and gluten-free options), and smell of good food.
 I loved its decor as well.

 Colourful version of American diner booths (I love them!) and plants everywhere, colourful furniture, and retro pictures.
 Very Instagrammable, to say the least.

 The environment is chilled out in Digbeth style.
 You will understand if you are from Birmingham.
 The menu is filled with healthy and creative food indeed.